 5. Update your network adapter driver

 To update your device drivers, you can either do it manually via the Device Manager or head to the manufacturer’s driver download page to download and install the exact drivers for your system.
-This requires a certain level of computer knowledge and can be a headache if you aren’t tech-savvy.
-Therefore, we would like to recommend you use an automatic driver updater such as Driver Easy.
-With Driver Easy, you don’t need to waste your time hunting for driver updates as it will take care of the busy work for you.
+Or you can do it automatically with Driver Easy, an automatic driver updater that will help you detect any outdated drivers, then download and install the latest drivers for your system.

 1) Download and install Driver Easy.